-We are not permitted to market beloranib in the United States until we receive approval of a New Drug Application, or an NDA, from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
+We are not permitted to market beloranib in the United States until we receive approval of an NDA from the FDA or in any foreign countries until we receive the requisite marketing approval from such countries.
 We recently completed three Phase 2 clinical trials of beloranib, one in patients with PWS, one in patients with HIAO and one in severely obese patients.
-We expect that the FDA will require us to conduct at least one pivotal trial in order to submit an NDA for beloranib as a treatment for patients with PWS and HIAO.
+Outside of the current partial clinical hold instituted in October 2015 by the FDA, we expect that the FDA will require us to conduct at least one pivotal trial in order to submit an NDA for beloranib as a treatment for patients with PWS as well as at least one pivotal trial in order to submit an NDA for beloranib as a treatment for patients with HIAO.
 However, meeting the requirements of the FDA or certain European regulatory authorities may require that we conduct additional pivotal trials.
-We expect that the FDA will also require us to complete our ongoing Phase 2b clinical trial and at least two Phase 3 clinical trials to submit an NDA for beloranib as a treatment for severe obesity in the general population, and may require that we conduct a cardiovascular outcomes trial.
+We expect that the FDA will also require us to complete at least two Phase 3 clinical trials prior to submitting an NDA for beloranib as a treatment for severe obesity in the general population, and may require that we conduct a cardiovascular outcomes trial which may include over 10,000 patients and last over the course of multiple years.
 Pursuant to the FDA's February 2007 draft guidance to industry on the development of weight management drugs, in order to reasonably estimate the safety of a weight-management drug, Phase 3 clinical trials must randomize approximately 3,000 subjects to active doses of the product and 1,500 subjects to placebo in clinical trials for a one-year duration.
+Accordingly, obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process.